 You can use Inform 7 to create I7X files.
 To do this, select File → New Extension Project, write the extension, then select File → Export Extension....
 Or you can select File → New Extension..., write your extension, then select File → Save or Save As....

 You can also create I7X files with any text editor.
 However, you may need to manually change the .txt file extension to .i7x.

 NOTE: I7X files were introduced with the release of Inform 7.

-How do I open an I7X file?
+How to open an I7X file

 Since I7X files are saved in plain text, you can open them with a plain text editor, such as Microsoft Notepad (Windows) or Apple TextEdit (macOS).
 Also, Microsoft Visual Studio Code (multiplatform) is a useful source code editor that includes helpful syntax editing capabilities for viewing and editing I7X files.